-The production of breast milk and men who lose their sexual desire or possibly experience erection problems.
+Breast milk production and men who lose their sexual desire or possibly experience erection problems.

-Some people may develop side effects related to the muscles while taking risperidone.
-The technical terms for this are “extrapyramidal effects” and “tardive dyskinesia”.
+Some people may develop side effects related to the muscles while taking Risperidone.
+The technical terms are “extrapyramidal effects” and “tardive dyskinesia.”
 Symptoms of EPS include restlessness, tremor, and stiffness.